thuruht/farwhy_uni/PROGRESS_REPORT.md

 22. ✅ **Events Modal UI Improvements**
     - Made "Upcoming Only" the default when opening the modal
     - Made venue filter buttons (Both Venues, Upcoming Only, Howdy, and Farewell) the same size
+    - Added check marks (✓) to indicate which filter options are currently active
+    - Restored event details view with flyer that wasn't displaying correctly
     - Fixed the event details view and flyer display
     - Enhanced mobile responsiveness for event details and filter buttons
     - Added error handling for missing event images

+23. ✅ **Events Modal Filter UI Polishing**
+    - Updated venue button text to be more descriptive ("FAREWELL ONLY", "HOWDY ONLY")
+    - Added check marks to clearly indicate active filter options
+    - Standardized button sizes with fixed height and minimum width
+    - Made buttons the same size on both desktop and mobile
+    - Improved hover and active states for all filter buttons

 ### Current Issues